nickloman/nickloman.github.com/_posts/2012-11-16-how-to-get-snpeff-working-with-bacterial-genomes-from-ncbi.md

 	<databasename>.genome : Descriptive Name

-The FNA should be renamed:
+The FNA should be renamed and the header line rewritten to match the GFF header:

 	data/genomes/<databasename>.fa